oconpa/facial_rekog_tute/README.md

 <img src='/img/Amazon_event.png' width="800" height="400" />

-# Facial Rekognition Tutorial
+# Facial Rekognition Workshop

-> Subtitle or Short Description Goes Here
+> If you’ve built an application using AWS in the past or understand key cloud concepts, this workshop is suited for you.
+You will use AWS Rekognition to build an online gallery of ML detections, and use AWS services to scan, detect and draw data science inferences from the scans.

-> ideally one sentence
+> Machine Learning/Facial Detection

-> include terms/tags that can be searched
+> #AWS #ML AI Cloud Plug'n'Play

 1. Edit react frontend
 2. Make s3 bucket and push react build to it